The directors of amaBooks:

 We, Brian Jones and Jane Morris, are the two directors of amaBooks.

 Where to Now?
 Short Stories from Zimbabwe has been translated into isiNdebele as Siqondephi Manje?
 Indatshana zaseZimbabwe.
-Click on the cover images above to order copies through the African Books Collective.
+Click on the cover images below to order copies through the African Books Collective.

 Hard copies of This September Sun are available in the UK, published by Parthian Books, and in the rest of the world, through the African Books Collective.